 Gauteng Refinery is a leading global supplier of Osmium.
 It has a minimum purity of 99.8% and again assay certificates are available for each batch.

 Please contact us for any product queries.
 You can also learn more about the detailed characteristics of these metals by downloading the document on "Quick Facts for Precious Metals and PGMs" here

 SOME OF THE USES OF THE PRECIOUS METALS WE PRODUCE

 One of the primary aspects of the business is toll refining.
 This is the processing, recovery and refining of materials (e.g. concentrates, residues, jewellery scrap, auto catalysts, electronic scrap) that contain gold, silver and the six platinum group metals: platinum, palladium, rhodium, ruthenium, iridium and osmium.
 This is in general performed on behalf of the owner with recovered and refined metal(s) being returned in a form of their choice.

-Gauteng Refinery has no set of terms and conditions, and agreements are structured to suit
+Gauteng Refinery has no set terms and conditions with agreements being structured to suit individual clients.